omegazyph/omegazyph/README.md

 - 👀 I’m interested in  ai
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on both
-- 📫 How to reach me on here
+- 📫 How to reach me omegazyph@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...